uoe-compsci-grp30/campusgame/README.md

  - USERNAME & PASSWORD: The username, and password for your database
  - DATABASE_URL: The url to your database, optionally with the port, this is usually `localhost`
- - DATABASE_NAME: The name of the database, if you followed these instructions, this will be `campusgame`
+ - DATABASE_NAME: The name of the database, if you followed these instructions, this will be `campusgame` This will allow you to host the server locally on your machine.

 ## Notes: